navikt/di-dep-kafka-connect/testing/README.md

 The local password and username for the nginx proxy is `test`.

+## Test Scripts

+The `connect-test` directory contains Python scripts for creating test topics and creating JDBC Connectors to test that Connect can handle the required use cases.
+Specifically the complex (MAP/STRUCT) data types.

 ## Helper scripts

 Dagpenger has a nice [collection of scripts](https://github.com/navikt/dagpenger/tree/master/script) for communicating with Kafka.